joshsia/auditory-illusions/README.md

 Date: 2021-03-20

-Note: This project is no longer being maintained and the poll feature of the website no longer functions.
+Note: This project is no longer being maintained and the poll feature of the website no longer functions. **Important:** If you decide to work on this project, do not store your credentials in `db.php`.

 ## About